AndrewHudzenko/iPhone-Store/README.md

 ## 🚀 Description
 This is a simple version of the iPhone store app written on Spring Boot. \
 You can send various HTTP requests(GET, POST, PUT, DELETE) \
-to add or receive some info.
+to add or receive some info. \
+The app also manages risk and automatically deletes unpaid orders 10 minutes after they are created.

 ## 🚀 Project structure
 **The project has an N-Tier Architecture**